Lifting poetry off the page — and into the voices of the next generation.

-Poetry Out Loud is a national, high school poetry recitation competition developed by the National Endowment for the Arts and the Poetry Foundation.
-This free program teaches students about poetry through memorization & recitation.
+Poetry Out Loud is a national high school poetry recitation competition developed by the National Endowment for the Arts and the Poetry Foundation.
+This free program teaches students about poetry through memorization and recitation — helping them discover the power of language, voice, and performance.

-Poetry Out Loud lifts poetry off the page, creating community and connection.
-Since the program began in 2005, more than 4.5 million high school students have participated in this dynamic poetry recitation competition.
-Poetry Out Loud can help students improve public speaking skills, build confidence, and grow their appreciation for poetry.
+Since the program began in 2005, more than 4.5 million high school students across the country have participated.
+Poetry Out Loud helps students improve public speaking skills, build confidence, and grow their appreciation for one of literature's oldest and most powerful art forms.

 Interested in Participating?